dirkkane/Firefight-Core/README.md

 ***DO NOT ASK ME FOR THESE FILES, I WILL NOT PROVIDE THEM.***

 ## Building
 Once you have completed the above steps run `buildMaps.bat`, this will create a mod package in the `paks` folder that contains most of the ported data from Halo 3: ODST to save time on future builds.
 When that finishes run `build.bat` to create the actual firefight mod, the complete mod package will be saved to the mods folder in your ElDewrito installation.
+Any subsequent builds of the mod only require `build.bat` to be run, though it's recommended to run `buildMaps.bat` again after major TagTool updates.

 # Contact
 If you have any questions, please feel free to DM @dirkkane on Discord or ping me in any ElDewrito Discord servers.